Muki Amaguri – Peeled Roasted Sweet Chestnuts enjoyed by Japanese

 Amaguri are roasted sweet chestnuts, which are generally made cooking chestnuts by indirect heating after placed onto heated pebbles.

-Though the classic Japanese sweet, Muki Amaguri has been enjoyed by Japanese for a long time, traditionally it is made from a small chestnut harvested in China.
+Though the classic Japanese sweet, Muki Amaguri has been widely enjoyed by Japanese for a long time, traditionally it is made of a small chestnut harvested in China.

 In fact, the ingredient of the Muki Amaguri that I purchased includes only organic chestnuts produced in China.